Northrup R. Knox

-Northrup Rand Knox (December 24, 1928 – July 23, 1998), was a Buffalo banker, sportsman, and community leader who, along with his brother Seymour, brought the National Hockey League to Buffalo, New York, as founders of the Buffalo Sabres.
+Northrup Rand Knox (December 24, 1928 – July 23, 1998), was a banker, sportsman, and community leader from Buffalo, New York, who, along with his brother Seymour, brought the National Hockey League to Buffalo as founders of the Buffalo Sabres.
 Knox was the third generation of the Knox family to serve as chairman of Marine Midland Bank and its predecessors.
 His father Seymour H. Knox II and grandfather Seymour H. Knox I also served as chairmen.
 He was also a past chairman of the Buffalo Sabres.
 He was chairman and governor of the United States Polo Association.

 Early life

 He was born on December 24, 1928, in Buffalo, New York.
 He was the second son of Seymour H. Knox II and Helen Northrup.
 His elder brother, and only sibling, was Seymour H. Knox III.

-Knox attended the Aiken Preparatory School in Aiken, South Carolina and St. Paul's School in Concord, New Hampshire.
+Knox attended the Aiken Preparatory School in Aiken, South Carolina, and St. Paul's School in Concord, New Hampshire.
 He was a 1950 graduate of Yale University.
 At Yale, Norty starred in squash and won two Y's as a hockey goaltender.
 He was also a member of the Scroll and Key society.

 Career

 The only amateur polo player in the postwar era to reach an eight-goal rating, he captained the US team in the challenge for the Cup of the Americas in 1966 and 1969 in Buenos Aires, Argentina, distinguishing himself as one of America's finest offensive players.
 With his legendary group of mares, known as the "4 Rs" (Ragamuffin, Rotallen, Ravanelle and Roulette), Norty was generally recognized as the best mounted player in the US at that time.
 After playing those ponies in the 1969 Cup of the Americas he was also considered the best mounted player in Argentina as well.
 He was inducted into the Polo Hall of Fame in 1994.

-A protégé of the Basque master Pierre Etchebaster, Knox was a formidable opponent on the court tennis court.
+A protégé of the Basque master Pierre Etchebaster, Knox learned the sport at a young age at the Aiken Tennis Club and was a formidable opponent on the court tennis court.
 He became World Champion when he defeated Albert "Jack" Johnson at the Racquet and Tennis Club in New York in 1959.
 He held the title until 1969, when he retired, undefeated.

 Buffalo Sabres

-With his brother Seymour H. Knox III, he presented an application October 19, 1965 to obtain a National Hockey League expansion team in 1967, but was rebuffed.
+With his brother Seymour H. Knox III, he presented an application October 19, 1965, to obtain a National Hockey League expansion team in 1967, but was rebuffed.
 In 1968, the NHL Board of Governors rejected their agreement to move the Oakland Seals to Buffalo pending league approval.
-Finally, on December 2, 1969, the league announced its decision to expand to Buffalo and Vancouver for the 1970-71 season.
+Finally, on December 2, 1969, the league announced its decision to expand to Buffalo and Vancouver for the 1970–71 season.
 Knox was a principal owner of the Buffalo Sabres from their foundation as a National Hockey League franchise in 1970 until a few months before his death.